 These university language centres have collaborated to create their own, flexible language test to be offered as an alternative to existing standardized tests such as TOEFL and IELTS.
 Their extensive expertise in academic English ensures that the ITACE for Lecturers is a reliable test that meets international test standards.

 In April 2014, at the request of the VLIR (Flemish Interuniversity Council), the ITACE for Lecturers was evaluated and validated by an international panel of independent experts.
 To this end, a self-assessment report was prepared according to ALTE’s 17 minimum standards, followed by a quality review visit of the expert panel.

-The ITACE for Lecturers assesses English proficiency in an academic context using the Common European Framework of Reference for Languages (CEFR).
+The ITACE for Lecturers assesses English proficiency in an academic context to enable participants to obtain a C1 certificate, using the Common European Framework of Reference for Languages (CEFR).
 It should be noted, however, that the sole aim of the test is language assessment.
 As such, it is in no way intended to reflect academic success in general.

 The ITACE is not an online test: it can only be taken at the campuses of one of the universities mentioned above.